SN 2024aecx: a fast-evolving Type IIb supernova with a prominent shock-cooling peak: Modeling of the Progenitor and Explosion Parameters

 \section{Modeling of the Progenitor and Explosion Parameters}

 The evolution of a SN light curve in the hours and days immediately following the explosion is a powerful diagnostic of the progenitor star's structure and recent mass-loss history.
 SN~2024aecx is a compelling example, discovered shortly after its explosion, with an optical light curve that exhibits a prominent double-peaked morphology (Section~\ref{sec:lightcurve}; Fig.~\ref{fig:bol}).
 This structure is characteristic of an initial, rapidly fading peak from shock-cooling emission from an extended stellar envelope, followed by a broader, slower peak powered by the radioactive decay of $^{56}\mathrm{Ni}$ and $^{56}\mathrm{Co}$.
 Such double-peaked light curves, famously observed in SNe like SN~1993J and SN~2011dh, are often interpreted as evidence for progenitors with extended, low-mass hydrogen envelopes \citep[e.g.,][]{Arcavi2011, Bersten2012}.
+And statistical study based on ATLAS further indicates that nearly half of Type~IIb SNe exhibit this kind of early double-peaked behavior, implying that such progenitor configurations may be relatively common within this class \citep{Ayala2025}.

 To interpret these features in SN~2024aecx, we model its bolometric light curve using a semi-analytic framework that incorporates two distinct physical components.
 First, the early peak is attributed to shock-cooling emission, which we calculate using the analytic prescriptions of \citet{Piro2021} to connect the peak's luminosity and duration to the envelope's mass and radius.
 Second, the main peak is powered by radioactive heating, which is modeled with the classical diffusion formalism of \citet{Arnett1982} to treat the thermalization of energy from the $^{56}\mathrm{Ni} \rightarrow ^{56}\mathrm{Co} \rightarrow ^{56}\mathrm{Fe}$ decay chain.
 This two-component framework provides a computationally efficient yet physically grounded description of the light curve, enabling a direct connection between its observed evolution and the underlying properties of the progenitor and explosion.